Holiday Let Welcome Pack Ideas to Wow Your Guests

-The care you take over welcoming your holiday cottage guests could be one of the most powerful tools in your arsenal of customer service and marketing assets.
-You never get a second chance to make a first impression.
+The effort you make to welcome your holiday home guests is one of the greatest opportunities you have to wow your guests.
+You never get a second chance to make that all-important first impression.

 Today´s holidaymaker has high expectations, and they demand a level of quality that easily matches the fabulous hotels stays they have enjoyed in the past.
 And if you think about it, one of the best bits about a holiday is that very first time you step inside your accommodation in anticipation of how it´s all laid out, the décor, and what kind of welcome you are about to get.

-If you’ve ever received an unexpected extra touch on arrival in a hotel, like being offered a glass of prosecco by the concierge while you check in, or finding a plate of fresh fruit or a bottle of wine in your room, or even just a handwritten note from management, you will know that it puts a smile on your face even if the room is not the best in the world!
+If you’ve ever received an unexpected extra touch on arrival at a hotel, like being offered a glass of prosecco by the concierge while you check-in, finding a plate of fresh fruit in your room, some cool drinks in the fridge and a handwritten note from the management, then you will know that it puts a smile on your face.

 So how do you create a 5* hotel experience and replicate this warm welcome for your holiday cottage guests?
 Well, we think you can do it even better!

 When your guests arrive from a long journey, they are probably tired, stressed and hungry.
 So, one of the most thoughtful things you can do is to offer a carefully put together welcome hamper full of little extras they aren’t expecting, with a personal handwritten note to welcome them to your holiday home.

 The definition of “carefully put together” is where your creativity really can run wild.
 Savvy owners can turn this seemingly simple gesture into a real “wow” factor to make guests feel welcomed and appreciated.